 Students who have their own laptops are welcome to bring them.
-Students who do not have their own laptop may be provided with one, upon agreement with their National Committee or the
+Students who do not have their own laptop may be provided with one, upon agreement with their National Committee or the related relevant authority.

 The Weickart Library & Learning Resources